AaoIi/AAAlertController/README.md

 ## Installation

 ### CocoaPods
 [CocoaPods][] is a dependency manager for Cocoa projects.
-To install AlertController with CocoaPods:
+To install FMAlertController with CocoaPods:

 1. Make sure CocoaPods is [installed][CocoaPods Installation].